The Aam Aadmi Family

 The Aam Aadmi Family is an Indian comedy-drama series directed by Apoorv Singh Karki.
 The series debuted on a YouTube channel called The Timeliners, which garnered 10 million views.
 The first series featured Lubna Salim, Gunjan Malhotra, Chandan Anand, Kamlesh Gill, and Brijendra Kala.
 The Timeliners have released 3 seasons.

+For the fourth season, the show moved to ZEE5.
+This was a part of the partnership between The Viral Fever and ZEE5 announced in June 2021 The premieres on 24 November 2023.

 Plot

 Aam Aadmi Family is the story of a middle-class family, which features Sharma (Brijendra Kala) as the father, Madhu (Lubna Salim) as the mother, Bobby (Chandan Anand) as the naughty son, and Sonu (Gunjan Malhotra), their daughter being the sweetheart of the family.
-Daadi, played by Kamlesh Gill, is the notorious child of the house.
+Daadi, played by Kamlesh Gill, is the notorious grandmother of the house.